TaitoUnited/taito-cli/README.md

 ### Windows Subsystem for Linux

-> Docker cannot use the Linux file system effectively.
+> Docker cannot use the Linux file system effectively on Windows.
 Therefore all your software projects and taito-cli settings should be located on the Windows file system.

 1. Configure [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about) in that way you can call `git`, `docker` and `docker-compose` commands from linux shell.